 Limitations of CDPs and DMPs

 Neither a DMP nor a CDP would have been able to connect my friend’s data from Verizon to Disney+.
 DMPs still rely on cookies, even though cookie pools are decreasing daily and the end of browser support is coming fast.
-CDPs focus on PII-data ingested from CRM systems, limiting their use for both internal and external collaborations.
+CDPs focus on directly identifiable personal data ingested from CRM systems, limiting their use for both internal and external collaborations.

 Enable seamless customer experiences with a new data infrastructure